 - exercising regularly

-- going to the toilet to pass a movement when you need to, without delaying.
+- going to the toilet when you need to, without delaying.

 If these measures don’t work, ask your doctor for advice.
-They might need to check the medications you take, or prescribe a laxative to get your bowel moving.
+They might need to check any medications you take, or prescribe a laxative to get your bowel moving.

 Last reviewed: November 2017